A place that supports, respects and listens to young people

 Job Purpose:

-As the Registered Manager, you will be responsible for the daily care of children and young people, ensuring consistent planning and programme implementation is entirely congruent with the organisation’s aims and objectives and philosophy, whilst meeting each individual child’s needs.
+As the Homes Manager, you will be responsible for the daily care of children and young people, ensuring consistent planning and programme implementation is entirely congruent with the organisation’s aims and objectives and philosophy, whilst meeting each individual child’s needs.

 You will be expected to submit an application to Ofsted for the post of Registered Manager and also successfully undertake a Fit Person interview.